The Viniyoga of Yoga for Well Being, Fitness, Lifestyle Support or Recovery

 For beginning Yoga students to present the basic principles of practice.
 The emphasis is on learning Yoga practice through the use of primary Yoga postures with appropriate Yoga breathing patterns.
 Plus introducing simple seated Yoga practices for breath and attention.

-The aim is experience of the core practice principles of Yoga.
-Here the emphasis is on:
+The aim is to experience core practice principles of Yoga with emphasis on:

 - Learning primary Yoga postures

 - Exploring how to use movement or stay within postures

 - Learning how to incorporate the breath into the practice of postures